Shatranj (1993 film): Soundtrack

+The lyrics of all songs were written by Sameer Anjaan and the music was composed by Anand-Milind.

 Divya Bharti's death

-This marked the last film appearance of Divya Bharti, who died in April 1993, eight months before the film's release in December.
+This was the last film of Divya Bharti, who fell from her fifth-floor apartment and died in April 1993, eight months before the film's release in December.
 Although she had completed filming her scenes before her death, a dubbing artist was used to dub her voice.